zyradyl-moe/archive.zyradyl.moe/_posts/2016-10-01-Collegi-Backup-System.md

 Thank you so much for reading, I look forward to sharing more about the inner workings of the Collegi Infrastructure as time permits.

+## Video ##
+I just recently completed an asciinema of the process.
+See below.
+Also note that you can copy and paste commands from inside the video itself.
+Go ahead, try it!

+<script type="text/javascript" src="https://asciinema.org/a/14pvurnnazr6res7f5u1yvg7u.js" id="asciicast-14pvurnnazr6res7f5u1yvg7u" async></script>

 [1]:  http://collegi.enjin.com "Collegi Pixelmon Main Website"
 [2]:  http://pixelmonmod.com/ "Pixelmon Mod Main Website"
 [3]:  https://www.bisecthosting.com/ "BisectHosting"